• Archive

 by Sydney Young

-Hardymons Home & Hardware in Maysville is a place where they care about the people first and foremost.
+Hardymons Home & Hardware in Maysville is a place where they care about people first and foremost.

 Family owned and operated, Hardymons is ran by co-owners Terry Cooley and Nicholas Teegarden.
-Both create an environment that makes coming to work something to look forward to every single day.
-Shawn Singleton, an employee of two years, said, “Some place else, you can’t wait to go home.
-Here, I can’t wait to come to work the next morning.”
+They create an environment that makes coming to work something to look forward to every day.

-The atmosphere surrounding the company is filled with genuine care and laughter.
-Brandon Insko said, “If you don’t like what you do and don’t have fun at work, then there is no point in coming at all.”
-A job is not really a job when you love what you do.
-Out on the lumberyard, it is a constant hum of forklifts, jokes, and slurping of Redbull.
-Wayne Pollitt, 56, said working for Hardymon Lumber is “The best job I’ve ever had, and I’ve done everything.”
+Out on the lumber yard, there is a constant hum of forklifts, jokes and slurping of Redbull.
+Wayne Pollitt, 56, said working for Hardymon Lumber is “the best job I’ve ever had, and I’ve done everything.”
 The men in the yard have each other’s backs and some have even become best friends.

-Brandon Insko, 40, drove the forklift looking for a pallet to transfer at the Hardymons Lumber Yard.
+Brandon Insko, 40, drove the forklift looking for a pallet to transfer at the Hardymons lumber yard.

-The front desk worker, Tim Ray, of Hardymons Home & Hardware, helps customers over the phone.
+Tim Ray, working the front desk, helps customers over the phone.

 Join Us